byllyfish/finsy/README.md

 ## P4Runtime Controller

 You can also write a P4Runtime controller that manages multiple switches independently.
+Your controller can react to events from the Switch by changing the contents of P4 tables.

 Each switch is managed by an async `ready_handler` function.
 Your `ready_handler` function can read or update various P4Runtime entities in the switch.
 It can also create tasks to listen for